 - Rush Appraisals Available

-Unlike a real estate agent, an appraiser has no vested interest in what amount the house sells for.
+Unlike a real estate agent, an appraisal company has no vested interest in what amount the house sells for.
 It’s easy for them to step in and give you the information to help you make your decision.
 Appraiser fees are based on efforts to complete the report and not a percentage of the sales price.
 So seeking a professional appraisal can often help homeowners make the best decisions on investing in their homes and setting a fair sales price.